kammitama5/kammitama5.github.io/_posts/2018-5-29-Tuesday-May-29th.md

   me think of edge cases while programming.
 I really hope it's not like an "us vs them" reality, because I *love* my programmer friends.
 They make me laugh, and we have the same sense of humour.
 Plus, if I compared the two groups, I've *definitely* gotten better, quality mentorship and encouragement from my programmer friends.
 Truth.
 - Also, some of them think I should quit right away.
 LOL.
 So this isn't helping me, but it's amusing.
+Their attitude is like I'm a guy who could retire who is driving Uber for fun, and they're telling me not to drive Uber, because I don't need the money and could be spending my time...not driving Uber.

 ## I'm giving a lightning talk
 - I'm giving a recap talk for my local GDG group on IO.
 I already sent my slides over.
 Oh, my parents finally got the card